rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 Rust does not have support for the WebAssembly `externref` type and LLVM 19 does not change that.
 WebAssembly modules produced from Rust will continue to not use the `externref` type nor have a means of being able to do so.
-This may be enabled in the future, but it will mostly likely only be done on an opt-in basis and will not affect preexisting code by default.
+This may be enabled in the future (e.g. a hypothetical `core::arch::wasm32::Externref` type or similar), but it will mostly likely only be done on an opt-in basis and will not affect preexisting code by default.

 Also included in the reference-types proposal, however, was the ability to have